What is TEEP? Using Total Effective Equipment Performance to Improve Efficiency

 Stoppage for any reason, such as the factory stopping overnight or on weekends, will impact availability and reduce the final TEEP percentage.

-TEEP is a more strategic metric that gives insight into a plant’s total available production capacity and asset usage efficiency.
+TEEP is a more strategic metric that gives insight into a plant’s total available production capacity and efficiency of asset usage.

 TEEP vs OOE vs OEE